Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Approach

-{\bf Checkpoints and Postcondition Generation}.
+{\tool} first prompts an LLM to construct candidate postconditions at multiple LLM-generated checkpoints.
 We leverage the capability of Code LLMs to analyze and reason over program logic to identify a set of intermediate checkpoints $Q = \{q_1, q_2, \ldots, q_n\}$ within the buggy program.
 These checkpoints correspond to critical execution points where the internal program state can reveal potential logical inconsistencies.
 For each checkpoint $q_j$, a set of candidate postconditions $S'(q_j) = \{s_{j0}, s_{j1}, \ldots, s_{jk}\}$ is associated, where each specification is expected to hold immediately after execution reaches that checkpoint.
-To facilitate checkpoint and postcondition generation, we provide the LLM with additional contextual information, including a failing input-output test case of the buggy program.
-Conditioned on this information, we obtain a set of candidate postconditions for each checkpoint, forming the initial specification space used in later filtering and repair: $S' = \bigcup_{q_j \in Q} S'(q_j)$.
+To facilitate checkpoint and postcondition generation, we provide the LLM with contextual information, including a failing input-output test case of the buggy program.
+Conditioned on this information, we obtain a set of candidate postconditions for each checkpoint, forming the initial specifications $S' = \bigcup_{q_j \in Q} S'(q_j)$. {\tool} executes the code on both passing and failing tests and collects traces and program states at each checkpoint.